wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

         Deploying the service component may take a while.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.

 Once you have successfully deployed your service, you can [test](../../testing/test-websocket-endpoints-via-the-websocket-console.md), [manage](../../api-management/lifecycle-management.md), and observe it like any other component type in Choreo.

+    !!! note
+        There are clients (especially browsers) that do not allow you to add headers to the WebSocket handshake.
+In such cases, you can send the access token or API Key required for WebSocket API invocation within the sec-websocket-protocol header, along with any specified subprotocols.

+        Example of the sec-websocket-protocol header:
+        `sec-websocket-protocol: choreo-oauth2-key, {access token}, subprotocols`

+        When including the API Key in this manner, ensure that you replace `choreo-oauth2-key` with `choreo-internal-API-Key`.